jackwimbish/UNITO/README.md

 ```

 ## Input structure
 The main functions of UNITO takes the cytometric measurement data as input and user can provide names for the two protein channel for bivariate plot and the gate name to perform automatic gating.
 Users can also provide gate name for previous gate to filter out-of-gate cells from previous gate.
+The input format of UNITO is essentially two columns of protein measurement and an addition binary column for cell types (cell type label required only for training UNITO), and we provide an example script preparing the input data from OMIQ platform.

-Example for **cytometric data**:
+Example for **cytometric data (flow cytometry below as an example)**:

 ```bash
 FSC_A	FSC_W	SSC_A	SSC_W	LIVEDEAD	CD3Q605